jsmcconn/esp8266-web-pin-control/README.md

 docker run --rm -v ${PWD}:/mnt -w /mnt/micropython larsks/esp-open-sdk make -C ports/esp8266 -j BOARD=ESP8266_GENERIC
 ```

 The firmware will be built as micropython/ports/esp8266/build-ESP8266_GENERIC/firmware.bin.
-You can upload it to your esp8266 using esptool.py.
+You can upload it to your esp8266 using esptool.
 Update COMX for your COM port.

 More details here: https://docs.micropython.org/en/v1.23.0/esp8266/tutorial/intro.html